-Financing a jumbo purchase with a VA loan isn’t very well known in the industry and even some loan officers aren’t aware of the VA jumbo calculation.
-Other borrowers may simply assume their VA eligibility only applies to smaller loan amounts and isn’t even a consideration when financing a higher end home.
+Financing a purchase with a Jumbo VA Loan isn’t very well known in the industry and even some loan officers aren’t aware of the jumbo VA Loan calculation.
+Other borrowers may simply assume their VA eligibility only applies to smaller loan amounts and isn’t even a consideration when financing a higher-end home.
 It’s also not uncommon for someone to be eligible for this program and not know about it.
-Our VA jumbo loan limit is much higher than most, at $2 million.
+Our Jumbo VA loan limit is much higher than most, at $2 million.

 And another feature for jumbo VA buyers is the program can be used more than once.
 Let’s say a couple buys a home and uses a VA loan to finance the purchase.
 A few years later, they decide to sell and buy an even larger home using their VA eligibility.
 As long as the original home was sold, and the existing VA loan paid off, eligibility for a VA loan is restored and they can take advantage of the program once again.

 The VA jumbo loan is an excellent choice for the right situation but it’s not always the VA loan is the best choice.
 For example, if someone has a down payment of 20 percent or more, it probably makes sense to seek other conventional options because even with a 20 percent down payment there will also be the funding fee to consider.

 If you’re VA eligible and you’re looking at higher-end homes, let’s explore the VA jumbo option together to see if you can not just get a competitive rate but save a lot of money at the closing table.